Will Chick-fil-A be serving its chicken with a side of homophobia?

 In a Globe and Mail interview with restaurant industry analyst Robert Carter, he predicted that Chick-fil-A in Toronto would do well despite its past.
 “There’s definitely legacy brand issues — but I don’t think that’s going to impact the brand here in Canada,” he said.
 “That type of controversy has died down.”

-In a city which has been ranked third most LGBT-friendly in the world, has flourishing and dynamic LGBT communities and neighbourhoods, and in a country which is over 10 years ahead of the US on same-sex marriage and a world leader on LGBT rights, there may be more resistance than Chick-fil-A anticipates.
+In a city which has been ranked third most LGBTQ2-friendly in the world, has flourishing and dynamic LGBTQ2 communities and neighbourhoods, and in a country which is over 10 years ahead of the US on same-sex marriage and a world leader on LGBTQ2 rights, there may be more resistance than Chick-fil-A anticipates.